 If you are in the process of settling an estate for a person who has died without leaving a will, you likely have many questions.
 What kind of assets are passed on?
-Who is responsible for the job of administrator?
+Who is responsible for the job of an administrator?
 How will the assets be distributed and divided?
 Who is eligible to receive these assets?
 In this blog, our Montgomery County probate lawyer outlines the basics of what happens when someone dies without a will.

 What kind of assets are passed on?